gs1/GS1DigitalLinkToolkit.js/README.md

 A demonstration tool is available at https://id.gs1.org/uritool although it does not currently use this toolkit

-See also https://github.com/gs1/digital-link.js for a related toolkit for GS1 Digital Link
+See also https://github.com/gs1/digital-link.js for a related toolkit for constructing and validating GS1 Digital Link URIs

 ## Overview